jugshaurya/showcase/mdx-blogs/cpp.md

 ## Other Tips

-- Do Time Management -> based on score of questions
+- Do Time Management -> based on the score of questions

 - Problem Statement
 - Input
 - Output
 - Explanation (optional/maybe given, maybe not)
 - Constraints
-- Stacks - two loops in which inner loops is dependent on outer loop (j is dependent on i) => Use Stack for optimization. - Same Questions - Next greater to Right - Next smallest to Right - Previous greater to left - Previous smaller to left - Stock Span - Area under histogram - Rain Water Trapping -
+- Stacks - two loops in which inner loops are dependent on outer loop (j is dependent on i) => Use Stack for optimization. - Same Questions - Next greater to Right - Next smallest to Right - Previous greater to left - Previous smaller to left - Stock Span - Area under histogram - Rain Water Trapping -

-- Recursion - IBH Method - Recusion tree Method - Choice Method
+- Recursion - IBH Method - Recursion tree Method - Choice Method